RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/Plur1bus_Reddit_comments_2025-11-07.md

 After the Zero Hour, I do not recall any depiction that Carol has thought about her eggs as a source of the stem cells for the hive mind to create a takeover of her body / biology / forced conversion to the hive mind (like her forced interment in a "camp" at age 16 by Christian parents)

+&nbsp;

+EDIT: Even MORE BLUNT: if Carol thought her eggs were a risk, why didn't she write "my eggs" on the white board?